lnis-uofu/OpenFPGA/docs/source/manual/openfpga_shell/openfpga_commands/setup_commands.rst

   Read information of unique blocks from a given file

-  .. option:: --file <string> or -f <string>
+  .. option:: --file <string>

-    Specify the file which contains unique block information
+    Specify the file which contains unique block information.
+See details in :ref:`_file_formats_unique_blocks`

   .. option:: --type <string>